Will you get a stimulus check if you receive Social Security or disability, or didn’t file a tax return?

 The full amount will be available for individuals making less than $75,000 and couples making less than $150,000 annually.
 The amount a person receives will phase out if they earn more, ending for those earning more than $99,000 annually.

-Some of the top questions KREM has received: Will I get a stimulus check if I receive Social Security or I’m on disability?
+Some of the top questions that have been received: Will I get a stimulus check if I receive Social Security or if I’m on disability?
 What about those who did not file tax returns in 2018 or 2019?

-News outlets are reporting that U.S. citizens receiving Social Security as well as retirees are eligible for the money.
+News outlets, including the Associated Press, are reporting that U.S. citizens receiving Social Security as well as retirees are eligible for the money.

 As far as those who did not file tax returns, the answer is a bit more unclear.

-KREM broke down the answers to these questions with information from Fortune and Kiplinger Magazines, as well as Maryland Sen. Ben Cardin.
+Here's a break down the answers to these questions from Fortune and Kiplinger Magazines.

 Will Social Security beneficiaries receive checks?